 The Lymphoma Association gives emotional support, advice and information on all aspects of NHL.
 It has a national network of people with lymphoma and local groups.

-Zucca E and Dreyling M. Gastric marginal zone lymphoma of MALT type: ESMO Clinical Practice Guidelines for diagnosis, treatment and follow-up.
-Annals of Oncology 21 (Supplement 5): v175–v176, 2010.
+Zucca E, et al Gastric marginal zone lymphoma of MALT type: ESMO Clinical Practice Guidelines for diagnosis, treatment and follow-up.
+Annals of Oncology.
+2013.
+24 (Supplement 6): vi144–vi148.

-Thank you to Professor Rajnish Gupta, Consultant Medical Oncologist, and the people affected by cancer who reviewed this edition.
-Reviewing information is just one of the ways you could help when you join our Cancer Voices network.
+Thank you to Dr Nick Morley, Consultant Haematologist, and the people affected by cancer who reviewed this edition.